-Practical Performance

-Three sports:

-1 individual,

-Personal exercise programme

-Course aspect of the course.
+Component 3: Practical Performance Three sports: 1 individual, Component 4: Personal exercise programme Course aspect of the course.
+10% of qualification

 1 team, and the 3rd can be a choice either individual or team.
+30% of qualification 105 Marks

 The board assess students' abilities in four key areas: